nss-day-cohort-38/bangazon-workforce-management-aquarii-star-system/README.md

 - List, detail, and form views/templates
 - List view shows all employees and the departments associated with them
 - Detail view shows the computer and training programs associated with that employee
-- full CRUD functionality
+- Create, read, and update functionality

 ### Departments
 - List, detail, and form views/templates
 - List view displays number of employees associated with each department
 - Detailed view displays a list of the employee names associated with the department
-- create, read, and delete functionality
+- Create and read functionality

 ### Computers
 - List, detail, and form views/templates
 - List view displays all computers and the employees associated with each computer
-- full CRUD functionality
+- Create, read, and delete functionality
-- conditional delete behavior (computers can only be deleted if they are not assigned to a user)
+- Conditional delete behavior (computers can only be deleted if they are not assigned to a user)

 ### Training Programs
-- detailed view displays employees associated with them
+- Detailed view displays employees associated with them
 - List view sorts the programs into past and upcoming based on today's date
-- full CRUD functionality
+- Full CRUD functionality
-- conditional delete/edit behavior (past events cannot be modified)
+- Conditional delete/edit behavior (past events cannot be modified)

 ## Installation Steps: